ncasuk/faampy/docs/recipe/recipes_02_post_flight_analysis.rst

     [['ch4_ppb'], ['co2_ppm']]
     [['no_conc'], ['no2_conc'], ['nox_conc']]

-Every line defines one figure and the number of suplots.
+Every line defines one figure and the number of subplots.
 For example the first line ([['TSC_BLUU', 'TSC_GRNU' , 'TSC_REDU'], ['BSC_BLUU', 'BSC_GRNU', 'BSC_REDU']]) will create two subplots.
-In the first the total scatter values from the Nephelometer will be plotted and in the second subplot the backscatter values will be plotted.
+In the 1st of these the total scatter values from the Nephelometer will be plotted and in the 2nd subplot the backscatter values will be plotted.

 We will use the merged data file, which we produced in the previous section.
 This file contains the NOx and FGGA data.
 The command for creating the quicklooks is::

     faampy plt_quicklooks --config_file quicklooks.cfg b991_merged.nc \
       ./core/flight-sum_faam_20161024_r0_b991.txt ./quicklooks/